Nyk0/teaching/virtualization/qemu-kvm/README.md

 1. What does `hostfwd=` do?
 2. Why is this useful in a NAT configuration?
 3. What changes from the guest point of view?

----

-## Conclusion

-This lab introduced the most direct way to create and use a virtual machine with QEMU/KVM.

-You have worked with:

-- a manually created `qcow2` disk image,
-- a VM booted from an ISO,
-- a NAT-based virtual network interface,
-- a VNC-exported graphical installation,
-- and offline disk analysis through NBD.

-This approach gives a concrete understanding of what a virtual machine really is: a process, a set of virtual devices, and a disk image file.